 Win an architect competition launches

-We are launching a free competition to seek out the most innovative client briefs and architectural proposals.
+We are launching a competition to seek out the most innovative client briefs and architectural proposals.
 Bradley and James want to bring projects to life that enhance, showcase and celebrate Yorkshire.

-First and foremost, the idea starts with you.
-Whether you’re a business in need of a new premises, the owner of a heritage asset in need of some love and care or an arts organization aiming to make a splash.
+This starts with you.
+Whether you’re a business in need of a new premises, the owner of a heritage asset in need of restoration or an arts organization looking to make a splash.

 Follow the link below for more detail and how to enter.